confluentinc/ksql/docs/developer-guide/syntax-reference.rst

     :start-after: Avro_note_start
     :end-before: Avro_note_end

-Note: The ``KEY`` property is not supported – use PARTITION BY instead.
+.. note:: The ``KEY`` property is not supported – use PARTITION BY instead.

 .. _create-table-as-select: